 For Occasional or Infrequent Vomiting

 Avoid providing your pet food for 12 hours.
-Three tablespoons of water every 30 minutes is okay.
-They can also have ice cubes in the meantime.
+Give them up to three tablespoons of water every 30 minutes or allow them to munch on a few ice cubes per hour.

-After 12 hours, reintroduce their water bowl.
-Start feeding them a few teaspoons of bland food.
+After 12 hours, reintroduce their water bowl and start by feeding them a few teaspoons of bland food.
 If they're able to keep it down, feed them a little every hour or two.

 For Severe Vomiting

-Remove any food that your dog may be able to get into.
-Examine your pooch for signs of shock or dehydration, including pale gums and skin, and abnormal disposition.
+Remove any food that your dog or cat may be able to get into.
+Examine your pooch for signs of shock or dehydration, including pale gums and skin or an abnormal disposition.

-If your dog displays any severe symptoms, take him to the vet immediately.
+If your pet displays any severe or persistent symptoms, take them to the vet immediately.